 - apathy(indifference)

-Emotional intemperance is the inability to control and own one's emotions.
+Emotional incontinence is the inability to control and master your emotions.

 Pathology of the emotional sphere